Stored Procedure in SQL Server with Examples

 How can we create a Stored Procedure in SQL Server?

-A stored procedure is very much similar to a function in c, c++ languages or a method in java or .net languages.
+A stored procedure is very much similar to a function in C, C++ languages or a method in Java or C# languages.
 The procedure definitions contain two parts in it

 - Procedure header

 - Procedure body

-The content above “AS” is known as procedure header and the content below the “AS” is known as procedure body.
+The content above “AS” is known as the procedure header and the content below the “AS” is known as the procedure body.
 If required we can pass the parameter to a procedure to make the procedure more dynamic.

 Once we create the stored procedure, then it is physically stored on the server as a “database object” which can be called from anywhere connecting to the server.
 We can call the procedure from anywhere that is from a new query window or from any application that is developed using java or .net language also in three different ways as shown in the below image.

 Note: Another way to execute a stored procedure is to right-click on the procedure name in object explorer and select “Execute Stored Procedure”.